supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ### Create AuthView state and template functions

-We'll render this HTML template in an `AuthView` component inside `/src/views/AuthView.vue` which will also contain the implementations for the above functions :
+We'll render this HTML template in an `AuthView` component inside `/src/views/AuthView.vue` which will also contain the implementations for the above functions:

 ```vue
 <template src="../html/authView.html"></template>